qwd/dev-site/content/en/docs/finance/billing-and-payment.md

 All your requests volume and cost will be listed on the bill and you should send us a payment based on the bill amount.
 Here are important rules for billing:

-- <strong>Billing unit:</strong> The billing unit is a single request.
+- **Billing unit:** The billing unit is a single request.
-- <strong>Billing cycle:</strong> The billing cycle is one month and is generated before the 1st of each month.
+- **Billing cycle:** The billing cycle is one month and is generated before the 1st of each month.
-- <strong>Accrued charges:</strong> Accrued charge is your requests and costs for the previous hour, and the total of all accrued charges in a month is your monthly bill.
+- **Accrued charges:** Accrued charge is your requests and costs for the previous hour, and the total of all accrued charges in a month is your monthly bill.
-- <strong>Tiered price progression cycle:</strong> The tiered price progression cycle is one month, which means that at the very beginning of each month, it will start at the first tier of the tiered price.
+- **Tiered price progression cycle:** The tiered price progression cycle is one month, which means that at the very beginning of each month, it will start at the first tier of the tiered price.
-- <strong>Minimum billing amount:</strong> ¥0.01.
+- **Minimum billing amount:** ¥0.01.
 Under ¥0.01 will be billed as ¥0.01

 For pay-as-you-go pricing, please refer to [Pricing](/en/docs/finance/pricing/).

 #### Examples

-<strong>*30,000 weather API requests in one month</strong>*
+***30,000 weather API requests in one month***

-Next month you will be charged <strong>CNY 0</strong>
+Next month you will be charged **CNY 0**

 ```
 30,000 requests x CNY 0 = CNY 0
 ```

-<strong>*1 million weather API requests and 1 million warning API requests in one month</strong>*
+***1 million weather API requests and 1 million warning API requests in one month***

-Next month you will be charged <strong> CNY 1,165</strong>
+Next month you will be charged ** CNY 1,165**

 ```
 50,000 requests x CNY 0 + 950,000 requests x CNY 0.0007 + 1,000,000 requests x CNY 0.0005 = CNY 1,165
 ```

-<strong>*150 weather API requests in an hour (with tier 2 prices)</strong>*
+***150 weather API requests in an hour (with tier 2 prices)***

 The accrued charge for this hour is CNY 0.11 (less than ¥0.01 is calculated as ¥0.01)